AbhinayYendoti/incubyte-sweet-shop-management/README.md

 Co-authored-by: Cursor AI <cursor@users.noreply.github.com>

-This maintains a clear audit trail and transparency, as required by the kata
+This maintains a clear audit trail, as required by the kata.

+10. Limitations & Trade-offs

+Frontend testing was kept minimal to prioritize backend TDD and business rules.

+Deployment is optional per kata guidelines; focus was placed on correctness, testing, and architecture.

+Some search and filtering logic is handled on the frontend for responsiveness.

+ Final Note

+This submission focuses on engineering quality, clarity of thought, and responsible AI usage, in line with the kata’s evaluation criteria